hfridholm/korsord/NOTES.md

 - rename old_grid and new_grid better, like embed_grid, test_grid and grid

 - change if-statements to switch statements when checking _status in -gen.c
-- change alphabet size to 26 instead of 29
 - remove old_grid from _reset, instead set is_crossed on SQUARE_BLOCK and from that _reset

 idea: